mayalarincon/anti-unification/README.md

 # anti-unification

-This repository contains a verification in the iterative proof assistant PVS or a functional algorithm for syntactic anti-unification.
+This repository contains a verification in the iterative proof assistant PVS of a functional algorithm for syntactic anti-unification.

 Anti-unification is the problem of detecting commonalities between terms.
 Anti-unification algorithms are a core tool for detecting regularities in expressions, a crucial mechanism in developing tools to check plagiarism and commonalities in code and data.
 Relevant recent applications include the development of parallel compilers and autocorrection of code.
 The seminal work on anti-unification was launched by John C. Reynolds and Gordon D. Plotkin at the end of the 1960s ([1,2]).
 Anti-unification was recently surveyed by David Cerna and Temur Kutsia  [3].